Triennial Convention: Theological controversies

-Reorganization and new structure
+Reorganization

-On May 17, 1907 in Washington, D.C., the Triennial Convention organized the American Baptist Education Society, the American Baptist Home Mission Society, the American Baptist Missionary Union, and the American Baptist Publication Society into its new structure: the Northern Baptist Convention.
+On May 17, 1907, in Washington, D.C., the Triennial Convention organized the American Baptist Education Society, the American Baptist Home Mission Society, the American Baptist Missionary Union, and the American Baptist Publication Society into its new structure: the Northern Baptist Convention.
 Governor of New York, Charles Evans Hughes (April 11, 1862 – August 27, 1948, served since 1907) (Republican) was elected the first president of the Northern Baptist Convention, while continuing his job as Governor.
-29th President of the United States, Warren Gamaliel Harding (November 2, 1865 – August 2, 1923, served March 4, 1921 – August 2, 1923) (Republican) was an American Baptist by upbringing, faith, and self-identification, but he was a member of the Masonic Lodge.
+29th President of the United States, Warren Gamaliel Harding (November 2, 1865 – August 2, 1923, served March 4, 1921 – August 2, 1923) (Republican) was a Northern Baptist by upbringing, faith, and self-identification, but he was a member of the Masonic Lodge.
 The Triennial Convention, now under the new structure of the Northern Baptist Convention, was renamed as American Baptist Convention in 1950, and as American Baptist Churches, USA in 1972.

 Beliefs

-The Triennial Convention had the Philadelphia Confession of Faith of 1742 as one of its official creeds.
-The Philadelphia Confession was a revision from the Second London Confession of Faith of 1689.
-The Second London Confession was a Particular Baptist creedal statement heavily inspired by the Westminster Confession of Faith.
+The Triennial Convention had the Philadelphia Confession of Faith of 1742 as one of its official confessions of faith but didn't force local churches to subscribe it.
+The Philadelphia Confession was a revision of the Second London Confession of Faith of 1689.
+The Second London Confession is a Particular Baptist creedal statement heavily inspired by the Westminster Confession of Faith.
 The Philadelphia Confession differed from the Second London one only by the addition of two new articles.
 One of the new articles allowed the singing of hymns as well as the traditional Psalms.
 The other made laying on of hands (Confirmation) after baptism optional.
 The Philadelphia Confession affirmed the following: